Club: CA River Plate | Opening: 1938 | Capacity: 64,000

 Alternatively, you can choose to stay in the Palermo area, one of the principal nightlife areas of the city, from where a taxi to the stadium is quite affordable (or you can catch the metro or a bus).

-Ticket prices depend on the match, but a seat at one of the curves typically costs AR$200.00 and a seat at one of the long sides AR$ 300.00.
+Ticket prices depend on the match, but range from AR$250.00 for an upper tier seat at one of the curves to AR$ 600.00 for a middle-tier seat at one of the long sides.